Udhayamoorthi369/Advanced-C/Excercise/read.md

 ### 1. How do you execute the vulnerable program with AFL? what is the fuzzing result?
-List neccssary command you use.ALso show a Screeshot of AFL result with timestamp.
+List neccssary command you use.
+Also show a Screeshot of AFL result with timestamp.

 ![fuzz](https://user-images.githubusercontent.com/89963356/143688444-8357c3b2-5559-4dc2-8014-43e18fdc80ba.png)